rocdata/rocserver/docs/design.md

 -----------------------
 The digital representation of curriculum standards metadata types described below is based on terms chosen from controlled vocabularies defined within the context of a jurisdiction.
-All examples show in this section assume jutisdicion=Ghana.
+All examples show in this section assume jurisdiction=Ghana.

 When describing the standard statement with name `B4.1.3.1` within the Ghanian math curriculum standards, we would like to indicate it is part of the "Basic 4"